Printable Version in PDF

 Background

-California State University Channel Islands (CSUCI) is committed to creating a healthy working and learning environment in which illegal or improper use of alcohol does not interfere with student learning, performance, or development nor impede our ability to maintain a safe environment for our employees and guests.
+California State University Channel Islands (CSUCI) is committed to creating a healthy working and learning environment in which illegal or improper use of alcohol does not interfere with student learning, performance, or development nor impede the University’s ability to maintain a safe environment for employees and guests.

-The California Penal Code and Section 25662 of the California Business and Professions Code also support university regulation of the use of alcohol on campus.
+The California Penal Code, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (commonly referred to as The Clere Act), and Section 25662 of the California Business and Professions Code also support university regulation of the use of alcohol on campus.

-All CSUCI students, faculty, staff, tenants, and visitors, clubs and organizations, and all University-sponsored activities or events whether on- or off-campus.
-This policy does not apply to University Glen residential areas, except for the Town Center while it is leased by CSUCI expressly for student housing.
+This policy applies to all CSUCI students, faculty, staff, campus tenants, visitors, clubs, organizations, and/or all University- sponsored activities or events whether on- or off-campus.
+This policy does not apply to east campus (University Glen & Anacapa Canyon) residential areas, except for the Town Center while it is leased by CSUCI expressly for student housing.
 This policy does not supersede any provision within any CSU collective bargaining agreement (CBA).

 Alcoholic Beverage: Includes alcohol, spirits, liquor, wine, beer, and every liquid or solid containing alcohol, spirits, wine, or beer, and which contains one-half of one percent or more of alcohol by volume and which is fit for beverage purposes either alone or when diluted, mixed, or combined with other substances.

-Intoxication: affected by alcohol at, or in excess of, the legal limit (.08%) and to the point where physical or mental control is markedly diminished.
+Intoxication: affected by alcohol at, or in excess of, the legal limit (.08%) and/or to the point where a person is unable to exercise care for their own safety or the safety of others while in public.

-Resident: Any person who rents, leases, or resides in a residence.
+Resident: Any person who rents, leases, or resides in a university residence.

-Student Housing Designated Consumption Zone; Any apartment where all occupants have completed the required Alcohol Education Program, met with the Director of Residential Education or designee and has been granted full alcohol privileges.
+Student Housing Designated Consumption Zone: Any apartment or suite where all occupants have completed the required Alcohol Education Program, are in good judicial standing with student housing, and have been granted alcohol privileges.

 University Property: Any real property, land, facility, or annex property thereof, which is owned, leased, licensed, rented, used, or otherwise controlled by the University.

-University-sponsored Event: Any event, meeting, conference, party, or gathering that is conducted on University property or that is conducted or sponsored off-campus by the University, or by a component thereof, or by an official, employee, or agent thereof, acting in their capacity as such, or by any club, team, or organization that is permitted to use the name of the University or that is officially affiliated with the University.
-Off-campus University-sponsored events typically include events funded by the University or the Foundation, or activities offered for academic credit to students.
+University-sponsored Event: Any event, meeting, conference, party, or gathering that is conducted on University property or conducted or sponsored off-campus by the University, or by a component thereof, or by an official, employee, or agent thereof, acting in their capacity as such, or by any club, team, or organization that is permitted to use the name of the University or that is officially affiliated with the University.
+Off-campus University-sponsored events typically include events funded by the University or the CSUCI Foundation, or activities offered for academic credit to students.
+This does not include off-campus events sponsored by external organizations or professional/educational association meetings which are attended by students, staff, or faculty.

 Authorization for the Possession, Sale or Distribution of Alcoholic Beverages

-An individual or group may not possess, consume, sell or distribute alcoholic beverages on California State University Channel Islands’ property without the written approval from the President or designee except as provided herein.
+An individual or group may not possess, consume, sell or distribute alcoholic beverages on CSUCI property without the written approval from the Chief of Police except as provided herein.

 On-campus Requirements: